ttimbers/2016-03-15_UBC_Data_Science/Timbers_UBC_Cover_Letter.md

 shorter 1-3 hour workshops, and week-long field/summer courses.

-Although I am not classically trained as a statistician, I have done a tremendous amount of self-guided learning in this field and act as the in-lab statistics consultant for the lab where I do my postdoctoral research.
-I have elected to take several statistics courses, including  High-Dimensional Omics Data and Pathway & Network Analysis for Omics at the Summer Institute for Statistical Genetics at the University of Washington, as well as Trevor Hastie and Rob Tibshirani's online course titled "Introduction to Statistical Learning".
-I also attend and present at the [Statistical Genetics Working Group](http://stat.sfu.ca/statgen.html) in the Department of Statistics and Actuarial Science at SFU.
+Although I am not classically trained as a statistician, I have done a tremendous amount of self-guided learning in this field and act as the in-house statistics consultant for the lab where I perform my postdoctoral research.
+I have taken several elective statistics courses, including "High-Dimensional Omics Data" and "Pathway & Network Analysis for Omics" at the Summer Institute for Statistical Genetics at the University of Washington, as well as Trevor Hastie's and Rob Tibshirani's online course titled "Introduction to Statistical Learning".
+I also regularly attend and present at the [Statistical Genetics Working Group](http://stat.sfu.ca/statgen.html) in the Department of Statistics and Actuarial Science at SFU.
 Finally, my self guided learning has included reading much referring to and reading of
 ["The Handbook of Biological Statistics"](http://www.biostathandbook.com/) and ["An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).